Alexandria Park Community School: Programs and initiatives

-The Cleveland Street High School was located on Cleveland Street in Surry Hills prior to its move to the current Alexandria Park School site in 1982.
+The Cleveland Street High School was located on the corner of Cleveland and Chalmers Streets in Surry Hills prior to its move to the current Alexandria Park School site in 1982.
 The Cleveland Street site became Cleveland Street Intensive English High School.
 In December 2001, Waterloo High School and Cleveland Street High School amalgamated to become Alexandria Park Community School.
 From 1 January 2003, the school expanded with the amalgamation of Redfern Public School, Waterloo Public School, Alexandria Public School into the new Community School.

-Until 2017, the junior school was located at the Park Rd Campus, and the senior school was located at the Mitchell Rd Campus.
-In 2017 the senior school relocated into temporary buildings (pop-up school) at the Park Rd Campus, with the intention that the Mitchell Road Campus would be occupied by the Cleveland Street Intensive English High School, freeing up the Cleveland Street site for a new 14 storey high school.
+Until 2017, the junior school was located at the Park Road Campus, and the senior school was located at the Mitchell Road Campus.
+In 2017 the senior school relocated into temporary buildings (pop-up school) at the Park Road Campus, with the intention that the Mitchell Road Campus would be occupied by the Cleveland Street Intensive English High School, freeing up the Cleveland Street site for a new 14 storey high school.

-In 2018, the junior school moved into the expanded pop-up school on Park Rd.
-The Cleveland Street Intensive English High School moved to the original Park Rd Campus, pending the rebuild of the Mitchell Rd campus, which completed in 2019.
+In 2018, the junior school moved into the expanded pop-up school on Park Road.
+The Cleveland Street Intensive English High School moved to the original Park Road Campus, pending the rebuild of the Mitchell Road campus, which completed in 2019.

-In 2020, Phase 1 of the redevelopment was completed, and Phase 2 is currently in progress.
+Phase 1 of the redevelopment was completed in 2020 with Phase 2 completed in February 2023.
 The High School and Primary School moved into the completed buildings to make way for the demolition of the temporary buildings.
-Phase 1 provides new permanent learning spaces and core facilities for 1,000 primary students and approximately 500 secondary students.
+Phase 1 provided new permanent learning spaces and core facilities for 1,000 primary students and approximately 500 secondary students.
 It commenced operations from the beginning of Term 4 2020.
-Phase 2 of the redevelopment will expand to accommodate new permanent learning spaces for 850 secondary students, plus a multipurpose hall, gymnasium, multiple sports courts and outdoor play spaces.
-It is expected to be finished in early 2022.
+Phase 2 of the redevelopment expanded to accommodate new permanent learning spaces for 850 secondary students, plus a multipurpose hall, gymnasium, multiple sports courts and outdoor play spaces.
+It was completed in February 2023.
 The overall masterplan will allow Alexandria Park Community School to cater for 1,000 primary students and up to 1,200 secondary students.
 Additional learning spaces as part of future Stage 2 works are subject to enrolment demand.